monix/monix-connect/docs/redis.md

 ### Cluster

-Creating a **cluster** connection is seamlessly to the standalone one, they both end up encoded the same parent class `RedisConnection`, but for the fact it's creation requires multiple `RedisUri`s that represents the set of redis servers in the cluster.
+Creating a **cluster** connection is seamlessly to the standalone one, they both end up encoded the same parent class `RedisConnection`, but for the fact that its creation requires multiple `RedisUri`s that represent the set of redis servers in the cluster.

 ```scala